 He also paid tribute to the film's stunt boss Brad Allan, who tragically passed away earlier this year, saying, "It was, you know, a huge shock to all of us.
 But he was such an incredibly dedicated director.

 Keep scrolling for all your essential information on Shang-Chi and the Legend of the Ten Rings, while you can also check out our guide to the Marvel movies in order as well as upcoming Marvel movies you should be aware of.

 And if you've already seen the film, be sure to check out our explainer of the Shang-Chi post-credits scene, read out what Simu Liu has to say about the possibility of a Shang-Chi sequel, and find out all about the action sequences that were cut from the final film.

 Shang-Chi and the Legend of the Ten Rings release date

-However, unlike Black Widow, Disney has confirmed that Shang-Chi will not be available on Disney Plus Premier Access, and will instead be exclusive to cinemas for a shortened 45-day theatrical window, as opposed to the typical 90.
+Unlike Black Widow, Disney has confirmed that Shang-Chi will not be available on Disney Plus Premier Access, and will instead be exclusive to cinemas for a shortened 45-day theatrical window, as opposed to the typical 90.

 Shang-Chi and the Legend of the Ten Rings cast

 Simu Liu will play the title role of Shang-Chi, who has previously been known in the comic books as the Master of Kung Fu, an expert martial artist trying to escape his past.